realshouzy/auto-file-sorter/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/realshouzy/file-sorter)](https://github.com/realshouzy/file-sorter)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+# !!!
+This README is outdated, it will be updated soon

 This is a python automation that watches a folder and sorts the files into their respective folders.

 ## Installation